Series: Hitler: The Rise of Evil

 - British Nazis: Most notably Hitler, who is played by Robert Carlyle.

-- Historical Villain Upgrade: Yes, this series manages to do this to Hitler, taking every aspect which might be considered positive, and tearing it to shreds.
-The medal he earned in WW1 is presented as a political gesture with no real military merit behind it.
+- Historical Villain Upgrade: Yes, this series manages to do this to Hitler (history's most infamous genocidal dictator), taking every aspect which might be considered positive, and tearing it to shreds.
+The medal he earned in World War One is presented as a political gesture with no real military merit behind it.
 While in reality Hitler was known to be an animal lover, here he brutally bashes a dog's head in.
 He is implied to have an abusive sexual relationship with his niece.
 For all his many faults, there is no historical evidence whatsoever that Hitler was any kind of sexual deviant.

 - Kick the Dog: Literally, after said dog humiliated Hitler in the trenches.